Street Child is currently recruiting volunteers to conduct research alongside our Programmes Teams in Africa and South Asia.

-LOCATIONS: Sierra Leone, Liberia, Nepal, Uganda, Sri Lanka
+LOCATIONS: Uganda, Sierra Leone, Nepal and Sri Lanka

-This placement is a unique opportunity to take a frontline role in helping to launch new programmes research, and support an international development organisation in the field.
-You will be gaining the skills and experience you will need for a career in the sector.
-For those already in the sector, this will be an excellent chance to make a strategic contribution to a charity working to provide meaningful education for some of the world’s most marginalised and vulnerable communities.
+This placement is a unique opportunity to take a front-line role in field research and programmes, and gain in depth experience of working within an international development organisation.
+You will be building the skills and experience you will need for a career in this sector, and this will be an excellent chance to make a strategic contribution to a charity working to provide meaningful education for some of the world’s most marginalised and vulnerable children.

 Please see below for roles and requirements or apply now...

-We are currently recruiting volunteers to conduct research for the following list of programmes:
+We are currently recruiting volunteers to conduct research and programmes support on the following programmes:

 Disaster risk resilience